Georgian era: Political and social revolt

 The beginning of the Georgian era witnessed rioting by Jacobite and High Church mobs in protest against the Hanoverian succession and which included attacks on the Dissenters' places of worship.
 These included the 1714 coronation riots, which occurred on the day of George I's coronation, and the riots of 1715.
 In response, Parliament passed the Riot Act, which granted the authorities greater powers to put down rioting.

 Although religious toleration was extensive by the standards of continental Europe, hostility to religious minorities was widespread in Britain during the eighteenth century and sometimes expressed itself in rioting.
 The Jewish Naturalisation Act 1753 was repealed a year after it had been passed because of widespread opposition and the 1780 Gordon Riots in London were directed against Catholics after the Papists Act 1778 removed some of their legal disabilities.
 During the 1791 Priestley Riots in Birmingham, the mob targeted Dissenters, including the prominent Radical Joseph Priestley.

-The Black Act of 1723, sponsored by Robert Walpole, strengthened the criminal code for the benefit of the upper class.
+The Black Act 1723, sponsored by Robert Walpole, strengthened the criminal code for the benefit of the upper class.
 It specified over 200 capital crimes, many with intensified punishment.
 The crime of arson, for example, was expanded to include of burning or the threat of burning haystacks.
 The legal rights of defendants were something different from today.
 For example, suspects who refused to surrender within 40 days could be summarily judged guilty and sentenced to execution if apprehended.
 Local villages were punished if they failed to find, prosecute and convict alleged criminals, due to the increase in crime at the time.

+Social unrest 1815-1820

-With the ending of the War with France in 1815, Great Britain entered a period of greater economic depression and political uncertainty, characterised by social discontent and unrest.
+With the ending of the Napoleonic Wars in 1815, Great Britain entered a period of greater economic depression and political uncertainty, characterised by social discontent and unrest.
 The Radical political party published a leaflet called The Political Register, also known as "The Two Penny Trash" to its rivals.
 The so-called March of the Blanketeers saw 400 spinners and weavers march from Manchester to London in March 1817 to hand the Government a petition.
 The Luddites destroyed and damaged machinery in the industrial north-west of England.
-The Peterloo Massacre in 1819 began as a protest rally which saw 60,000 people gathering to protest about their living standards, but was quelled by military action and saw eleven people killed and 400 wounded.
+The Peterloo Massacre in 1819 began as a protest rally which saw 60,000 people gathering to protest about their living standards.
+It was quelled by military action and saw eleven people killed and 400 wounded.
 The Cato Street Conspiracy of 1820 sought to blow up the Cabinet and then move on to storm the Tower of London and overthrow the government.
 This too was thwarted, with the conspirators executed or transported to Australia.